localvoid/ivi/documentation/advanced/scheduler.md

 All DOM related tasks are executed in frame tasks group.
 Tasks are executed in batches, algorithm for executing tasks is looking like this:

-1. Execute `DOMReader` tasks once per frame.
+1. Execute `beforeUpdate` tasks once per frame.
 2. Execute `read` tasks until read task queue is empty.
 3. Execute `write` tasks until write task queue is empty.
 4. Update dirty components.
 5. Check that `write` tasks queue is empty, otherwise go to step 3.
 6. Check that `read` tasks queue is empty, otherwise go to step 2.
 7. Execute `after` tasks until after task queue is empty.
+8. Execute `afterUpdate` tasks once per frame.

 There are three functions to add tasks into different task queues in the current frame: